 There are tools we can use at any age when we feel verbally discounted by another.
 Confrontation is one that yields rewarding results.
 If someone addresses you in a way you consider disparaging, call them out.
 Here are several suggested approaches using the irritating salesman as an example.
 Of course, it can be extrapolated to other scenarios.

-Approach #1: Interrupt all interaction, transactions, etc. by saying “excuse me” repeatedly until your opponent stops talking.
-Then, pause, look him/her in the eye, and say something like: “What was that you called me—(fill in the derogatory term he/she used.)?
+Approach #1: Interrupt all interaction and transactions by saying “excuse me” repeatedly until your opponent stops talking.
+Then, pause, look him or her in the eye, and say something like: “What was that you called me—(fill in the derogatory term he/she used)?
 I’d prefer that you address me as (fill in the blank) rather than (fill in the aforementioned derogatory term).”
 Continue the interaction if that suits you.

-Approach #2: Do the same initial behavior as in Approach #1 and then say something like: “I don’t like being referred to in disrespectful terms like (fill in the derogatory term he/she used), so I’m going to leave now.”
-Stay calm; do not get into a cat fight; go high as they go low (thanks Michelle Obama); and follow through.
+Approach #2: Do the same initial behavior as in Approach #1, and then say something like: “I don’t like being referred to in disrespectful terms like (fill in the derogatory term he/she used), so I’m going to leave now.”
+Stay calm; do not get into a cat fight; and follow through.
 Walk out!
 You were born with feet.
 This is one of the best times to use them.

 Insist on being dealt with respectfully.
 That’s what the big boys do.